eda6767/cloud_composer/README.md

 <br>

-###### Now, we have to define first DAG.
+##### Now, we have to define first DAG.
 For this purpose we have to copy python file to DAG folder.
 This can be done throught console  or throught cloud shell. :shipit:

 <br><img width="1374" alt="Zrzut ekranu 2023-05-21 o 20 30 23 kopia" src="https://github.com/eda6767/airflow/assets/102791467/06cb2330-ba95-445d-855c-1cb53ef0605d">

 ##### After defining first dag, we are able to view a diagram in DAG list, in diagram section.
 We have first task, which starts pipeline containing DummyOperator.
 Next we are using branching which will check if there is the first running pipeline, or second, what means that we need to delete data from partition on BigQuery destination table.
-After this DAG creates cluster with given parameters, runs main ETL pipeline, and then deletes dataproc cluster.
+Afterward DAG creates cluster with given parameters, runs main ETL pipeline, and then deletes dataproc cluster.